phreeza/manuscript_axon_potentials/doc/manuscript.md

 most of the action potential-related currents are flowing within the part of the axon before the bifurcation.
-As the action potential passes the bifurcation zone, it multiplies and there are now several action potentials (one in each fiber), and the currents sum up across the fibers.
+As the action potential passes the bifurcation zone, it multiplies and there are now several action potentials (one in each fiber).
+Because of the active nature of the action potential, the currents are also multiplied and sum up across the fibers.
 This leads the second and third peak to be multiplied in size, yielding a more biphasic response.
 We chose to simulate several bifurcations because this leads to a clearer effect in the EFP.
 In the case of a single bifurcation, this effect is also present,